1st response training resources

 We encourage all trainers to check this page regularly for any updates to any of the resources and ensure you always have the most up to date version.

-1st Response training and Covid-19
+1st response training and virtual online training

-- Keep group sizes small, in line with the usual group size for 1st Response training.
+- Keep group sizes small, in line with the usual group size for 1st response training.
 This allows trainers to check understanding throughout the session.

 - Use a platform such as Zoom to deliver the training - these sessions won't be delivered through our live webinar platform.